entropyxyz/api_key_tdx/SPEC.md

 - If the chain runtime can validate the quote, this AKS instance is added to the [list of available instances](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/pallets/outtie/src/lib.rs#L89)
 - Ask the blockchain for [a list of known AKS nodes](https://github.com/entropyxyz/entropy-core/blob/32e5dcc4e8c6532968de28d3cae410ff2c332872/pallets/outtie/src/lib.rs#L88).
 - Pick the 'closest' node to this node's account ID using the XOR metric, and make an HTTP request to that node to retrieve it's list of API keys.
-- Once in sync, it lets the blockchain know that it's now `READY` but submitting an extrinsic.
+- Once in sync, it lets the blockchain know that it's now `READY` by submitting an extrinsic.
 - Start accepting user requests and propagate own state changes to the other nodes.

 A rebooting AKS node is not too different from a new node.
 It must re-register on the blockchain (the node cannot know how long it has been gone for and perhaps the blockchain deleted it) and even if it probably has a decently recent copy of the state on its local disk, it must still query the other nodes to know how far behind it is.
 Given the small size of the state it is likely easier to simply treat a re-booting AKS node as a new node.